Grants for music creators

 • Participation in training enhancing applicant’s skills and career.

-The grant is not awarded for regular performances or tours of the applicant or their ensemble, or for the costs of releasing recordings.
+The grant is not awarded for regular performances or tours of the applicant or their ensemble, or for the costs of releasing recordings (such as mixing, mastering).
 Unless the recording is made to support an international breakthrough of the music creator or their work, and the recording is needed for building a professional portfolio.

 Who can apply?